About the Humanistic Management Network China Chapter

 We are very happy to introduce the members of the Humanistic Management Network China Chapter team.
 Below you can find their short bio and how they contribute to the Chapter.

-FU Pingping is currently a Professor of OB in Nottingham University Business School China.
+FU Pingping is currently a Professor of OB in University of Nottingham Ningbo China.

 Alicia is Associate Professor of Business Ethics at Southeast University, Nanjing & China Advisor

 Yongjuan Li is a professor of psychology, Institute of Psychology, Chinese Academy of Sciences.